Enhance watershed function

 About the Project

 The dam’s dysfunctional fish ladder prevents passage for coho, Chinook, steelhead, lamprey, and cutthroat for all but a few days a year when the river stage is high enough.
 Removing the dam will enable fish to reach spawning areas in the Kellogg Creek-Mount Scott Creek watershed and open the creek system for foraging and rearing.
+Upstream fish barrier removal projects have increased the habitat value of the dam removal project.
 The project benefits overall Willamette River fishery restoration and is ranked in the state’s top 20 percent of dam removal projects by the Oregon Department of Fish and Wildlife.

-The Confederated Tribes of the Warm Springs and the Confederated Tribes of the Grande Ronde are actively working on fishery restoration in the Willamette watershed and are likely partners in the project’s design and site restoration.
+The Confederated Tribes of the Warm Springs and the Confederated Tribes of the Grande Ronde are actively working on fishery restoration in the Willamette watershed; this project supports their work.

 FACTS AT A GLANCE